3alinka/ember-engine-ahlev-about/README.md

 About Module
 ==============================================================================

 This is a module of [ahlev.com](https://ahlev.com).

-It takes care of site information.
+The architecture design could be found in [Main App](https://github.com/ohahlev/ember-ahlev-app)

 Compatibility